Improving women's lifelong health after high-risk pregnancy

 Bonell A (2023) A feasibility study of the use of UmbiFlow™ to assess the impact of heat stress on fetoplacental blood flow in field studies. in International journal of gynaecology and obstetrics: the official organ of the International Federation of Gynaecology and Obstetrics

-Description We have developed a new way to improve the delivery of guideline-based screening and management for pregnant and recently pregnant women in India using an approach called SMART Health Pregnancy.
-SMART Health Pregnancy supports frontline community health workers (known as ASHA workers in India) to perform screening for high blood pressure, anaemia and diabetes in women's homes.
-Importantly the system automatically refers and links women with doctors at the primary care centre, who are also supported with a tablet App and can then prescribe guideline-based management.
+Description Using an approach called SMART Health Pregnancy, we have developed a new way to deliver guideline-based care for pregnant and recently pregnant women in India.
+SMART Health Pregnancy supports frontline community health workers (ASHA workers in India) to screen for high blood pressure, anaemia and diabetes in women's homes.
+Importantly, the system automatically refers and links women with doctors at the primary care centre, who are also supported by a tablet app and can then prescribe guideline-based management.
 The system was co-designed with users and focusses on the three most common maternal medical conditions in rural India: anaemia, preeclampsia and diabetes.

-To date the team have completed the SMART Health Pregnancy pilot cluster randomised trial in four sites in rural India during 2019-2020.
-The pilot study involved 200 pregnant women and 50 frontline health workers.
-SMART Health Pregnancy was demonstrated to be feasible and acceptable to women and frontline health workers.
-The pilot study demonstrated high rates of follow up women for up to 6 weeks after pregnancy, despite the COVID-19 restrictions in place in India in 2020.
+Our team has successfully concluded the SMART Health Pregnancy pilot cluster randomised trial in four rural sites in India.
+This pilot study, involving 200 pregnant women and 50 frontline health workers, has demonstrated the feasibility and acceptability of the SMART Health Pregnancy approach among women and frontline health workers.
+Despite the challenging COVID-19 restrictions in India in 2020, the pilot study showcased encouraging results, with high rates of women up to 6 weeks after preg of follow-up.

 Exploitation Route The findings of this research are of interest to providers of maternal care in many resource-constrained areas around the world.
 Whilst we are still evaluating the effects on clinical endpoints, we have demonstrated that task shifting of screening during pregnancy is feasible and acceptable, and how digital tools can be used to strengthen quality of care.